 (a) Public announcement.
-Contract actions valued in excess of \$1 million; or task or delivery orders using multi-year DHS funds in excess of \$10 million, or in any amount if an order causes cumulative obligations in a single account to exceed 50 percent of the total amount appropriated, shall not be awarded or distributed, nor any information released to any source outside of DHS (except as described in FAR 15.503(a)), until the requirements of HSAM 3005.303-70 have been accomplished.
+Contract actions valued in excess of \$1 million and task or delivery orders using multi-year DHS funds in excess of \$10 million shall not be awarded or distributed, nor any information released to any source outside of DHS (except as described in FAR 15.503(a)), until the requirements of HSAM 3005.303-70 have been satisfied.
 Neither contracting officers nor any other DHS employee shall issue an award synopsis, public announcement, or any press release until the requirements in this subsection have been satisfied, when applicable.